-Some educational stakeholders such as parents, teachers, governments and students blame one another for students' poor academic performance in Business Studies.
-Also, the government blames parents for not enforcing home discipline, while students are blamed for lack of discipline and dedication to their studies (Buba, 2016).
+The truth is that the foundation of the child's socialization is laid at home because children spend more time at home than in school.
+Many factors associated with the family could have contributed to the increasing, low or poor performance of the students.
 Fieldwork carried out in selected secondary schools in Kwara State of Nigeria with respect to Business Studies Basic Education Certificate Examination (BECE) results revealed poor performance of students in Business Studies.
 Abdullahi and Bhatti (2018) asserted that the situation of failure in quality of academic performance in reference to Business Studies is more alarming in developing countries compared with the developed ones, the case of Nigeria which Kwara State is one.

-Sequel to previous literature on the subject matter, outcry from some parents and students as well as records obtained from schools and annual records of Ministry of Education, this study set to examine the influence of family structures on academic performance of secondary school students in Business Studies in Kwara State.
-To the researcher's best knowledge, no study on influence of family structures on academic performance of secondary school students.
+Sequel to previous literature on the subject matter, outcry from some parents and students as well as records obtained from schools and annual records of Ministry of Education, this study set to examine the impacts of parental socio-economic status (educational status, occupation and income) on academic performance of secondary school students in Business Studies in Kwara State.
+To the researcher's best knowledge, no study on impacts of parental socio-economic status on academic performance of secondary school students in Business Studies in Kwara State has been conducted (Muraina et al., 2021).
 This creates a gap which this study sought to fill.
 If this study is not conducted, students may continue to perform poorly in Business Studies with great implications for economic and social development of the country, hence the need for this study.